2026 Jim Gariepy Memorial Fly Fishing Tournament & Fly Fishing 101 Clinic

 Schedule

-5:00 PM: Closing Cookout at Zoar Picnic Grounds
+5:00 PM Closing Cookout at the Zoar Picnic Area

 5:15 PM: Deadline for submission of tallies